Contact

 • User understanding

-You'll learn which conversion metrics really matter for Shopify , how to identify bottlenecks (e.g., product page, shopping cart, or checkout), and which adjustments will yield the biggest gains.
-You'll also receive practical examples and checklists that you can apply directly to your store.
+You’ll learn which conversion metrics really matter for Shopify, how to identify bottlenecks (e.g. product page, cart, or checkout), and which adjustments deliver the biggest gains.
+You’ll also get practical examples and checklists you can apply 1:1 in your store.

-Before we delve deeper into conversion rate optimization , let's clarify what it actually means.
+Before we dive deep into conversion rate optimization, let’s clarify what it actually means.

-Simply put, it shows you how many of your shop visitors actually convert into buyers.
+Simply put, it shows how many of your store visitors actually become buyers.
 Imagine 1,000 people visit your store per month.
-If 30 of them buy something, your conversion rate is 3%.
-Sounds simple, but it's one of the most important metrics for your success.
+If 30 of them make a purchase, your conversion rate is 3%.
+Sounds simple — and at the same time it’s one of the most important metrics for your success.

-Average values vary depending on the industry and product.
-According to various benchmarks, the e-commerce conversion rate often lies between 1% and 3%.
-In niches with high trust and a high repurchase rate, it can be significantly higher.
+Depending on industry and product, average values vary.
+According to various benchmarks, the e-commerce conversion rate is often between 1% and 3%.
+In niches with strong trust and high repeat purchase rates, it can be significantly higher.

-In Shopify, you can access your conversion metrics directly in the Shopify Analytics dashboard .
-You can delve even deeper with external tools like Google Analytics or Hotjar, which provide you with additional data on your user behavior.
-This way, you can determine whether your problem is occurring in the Shopify checkout , the shopping cart, or even on the product page.
+In Shopify, you can access your conversion metrics directly in the Shopify Analytics dashboard.
+You can go even deeper with external tools like Google Analytics or Hotjar, which provide additional data on user behavior.
+This helps you identify whether the issue originates in the Shopify checkout, the cart, or already on the product page.

 Why is this so important?
-Because increasing your conversion rate by just 1% often translates to thousands of euros in additional revenue without you having to invest more money in Shopify marketing or ads .
-So there's real growth potential here.
+Because increasing your conversion rate by just 1% can often mean thousands of euros in additional revenue — without spending more money on Shopify marketing or ads.
+That’s where real growth potential lies.

-By the way: If you're still unsure which system is best for you, it's worth taking a look at our shop system comparison.
+By the way: if you’re still unsure which system suits you best, it’s worth taking a look at our shop system comparison.
 This allows you to compare the potential of different platforms.

 Human brain divided into color areas